derbyjs/derby/index.md

 The app filename also becomes the name of the global variable that the application exposes in the browser.
 Therefore, app names should be valid JavaScript variable names, starting with a letter and containing only alphanumeric characters and underscores.

 Static files can be placed in the public folder.
+The default Express server created by the Derby project generator sets a cache time of one year for all static files.
+Therefore, new file versions must be given new filenames.
 Derby compiles scripts for the browser into the `public\gen` folder by default.
+Each script's filename is generated from a hash, so that it can be cached long term.

 # Views